CFPCA's Dean's Delegates Program

 Emily Borden is a working on her BFA with concentrations in graphic design and painting.
 During her time at Wayne State, she's had the opportunity to work with the Center for Peace and Conflict Studies, the CFPCA dean's office and the graphic design area of the Dept. of Art and Art History.
 This year she is in WSU housing as a resident advisor.
 She couldn't have gotten to where she is today without her supportive family, the strong mentors she's learned from and, of course, a sense of humor.
 Her goals are to be kind, to be humble and to try her best to make work that is honest. https://blogs.wayne.edu/emilylane/

 Addison Wallace is a junior at Wayne State University.
 She is majoring in journalism and minoring in nutrition and food science.
-This is her second year being a Dean’s Delegate.
-As a Dean’s Delegate, she enjoys giving tours of the communication department.
+This is her third year being a Dean's Delegate.
+As a Dean's Delegate, she enjoys giving tours of the communication department.
 In addition, she is also a peer mentor for a course in the English department this fall.
 Addie is from Birmingham, MI and graduated from the Academy of the Sacred Heart, in Bloomfield Hills, in 2014. https://blogs.wayne.edu/waynestatebuzz/

 Christian Sands was born and raised in Detroit and graduated from the Detroit School of Arts.
-He is a sophomore in the music department studying cello performance.
+He is a senior in the music department studying cello performance.
 Christian has participated in several programs in the city including Detroit Symphony Orchestra Civic Youth Ensembles and Urban Stringz II.
 He is a member of the Wayne State Symphony Orchestra, Wayne State Wind Symphony, Grosse Pointe Symphony Orchestra and the Sposa String Quartet.
 He teaches private lessons at several locations across metro Detroit.
 Christian studies cello with Professor Marcy Chateaux and is aspiring to one day play in a professional music organization, where he hopes to inspire youth of all backgrounds.

 THEATRE AND DANCE